$24.50 Per 1/2 Hour Private Lesson

 The Odyssey Project is a dramatic new way to approach music education for individuals with disabilities, simultaneously focusing on inclusion and individuality.
 We recognize that every student’s learning strategy and ability is different, and we want to honour that in an environment where every student is welcome no matter their background or ability.

 This program is not intended to simply apply existing teaching methods but to instead learn from students, adapt methodologies, and develop new practices unique to the particular student.
 The goal of the program is to dynamically and continuously determine the best teaching method for each student.
-Dominelli Music has always challenged the one-size-fits-all curriculum.
+Dominelli School of Music has always challenged the one-size-fits-all curriculum.
 We know that this is not optimal for most students, especially those who have additional learning and adaptive requirements in the classroom.

-Dominelli School of Music, who pride themselves in accepting and including any student no matter their ability, is proud to offer The Odyssey Project which will ensuring that students who have additional or unique learning requirements have access to the materials and supports they need to succeed in music.
+Dominelli School of Music, who pride themselves in accepting and including any student no matter their ability, is proud to offer The Odyssey Project which will ensure that students who have additional or unique learning requirements have access to the materials and supports they need to succeed in music.

 Music education has benefits extending far beyond the creative arts.
 It can help teach mathematics skills, enhance learning, develop comprehension skills, improve communication, provide a space for emotional expression, teach perseverance, improve discipline, and so much more.
 Music education plays an even more important role for those with visible and invisible disabilities.
 It can enhance motor development, facilitate communication and speech skills, and provide communication for those who are non-verbal.
 Additionally music education can create a social space to integrate students of all abilities and aptitudes.
 Finally, and possibly most importantly, music can become a positive outlet for the frustrations those with disabilities may be experiencing in life.